santorsm/cookie-stand/README.md

 - Watched code review included the `renderAllStores` function that was presented during the class

+26 Oct 20

-- Ryan helped me to amend this lab updating my loop and get set up for the next Salmon cookies activities
+- Met with Ryan for some extra instruction.
+He helped me to amend this lab updating my loop and get set up for the next Salmon cookies activities